What is El Capitan? And what makes it so special?

 You can definitely get to the summit of El Capitan in hiking boots, but be warned – it isn’t a casual day hike (Image credit: Cavan Images)

-El Capitan is certainly best known as being a mecca for big wall climbers and it’s home to some of the difficult climbing routes on the planet, but does that mean you have to don climbing shoes and a harness to get to the top?
+El Capitan is certainly best known as being a mecca for big wall climbers and it’s home to some of the most difficult climbing routes on the planet, but does that mean you have to don climbing shoes and a harness to get to the top?
 Not at all.
 You can definitely get to the summit of El Capitan in hiking boots, but be warned – this is no casual day hike.

 There are several hiking routes to the top of El Capitan, all long and strenuous.
 The route from the Tamarack Creek trailhead is 16.6 miles roundtrip, while leaving from the Old Big Oak Flat Trailhead is a similar length and the route from the Yosemite Falls trail involves a 12.8-mile journey and is the most popular – and therefore most crowded – approach.
 For this reason, the hike is usually tackled as an overnight backpacking trip.
+Camping in US National Parks is a wonderful way to experience our most glorious landscapes and pitching up in Yosemite is always an unforgettable experience.

 Julia Clarke